Dipesh0118/lab-assgt-cloud/README.md

 # Calculator

-This project is for Git merge conflict demo.
+This project is for cloud subject merge conflict demo.

-Author = Dipesh
+Author = Dipesh Bhattarai